robertwesner / simple-mvc-php

 A small library for creating PHP web servers.

 Initially created for private use in place of Node-JS when creating very simple websites.
+Now able to run more complex applications.
 Feel free to use if it fits your needs.

 Websites using this: